-On July 1st, 2019, new rules came into force to make switching networks a lot easier.
+On July 1st, 2019, new rules came into force to make switching mobile networks a lot easier in the UK.

 All that has changed

-From July 1st, 2019, people can now text their network in order to leave.
-The network must respond within 1 minute, no matter what time of the day or night it is.
+From July 1st, 2019, customers can text their network if they want to leave.
+The network should respond within 1 minute, no matter what time of the day or night it is.

 Text to Switch

 There are 3 options.
 Don't worry, all of the text messages are free too.